plausible/docs/docs/shopify-integration.md

 ---
-title: Adding Plausible to Shopify (and tracking checkouts and orders)
+title: Adding Plausible to Shopify and tracking checkout pages and order confirmations
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Here's how to add Plausible Analytics to your Shopify site and set up the tracking of events such as button clicks, form submissions and purchase confirmations.
+Here's how to add Plausible Analytics to your Shopify site and set up the tracking of events such as button clicks, form submissions and order confirmations.

 ## How to add Plausible to your Shopify website

-* Login into your Shopify account and click on Sales Channels > Online Store > Themes in the left hand side menu.
+* Log in to your Shopify account and click on Sales Channels > Online Store > Themes in the left-hand side menu.

-* Click the hamburger menu icon next to your current theme and from the drop-down menu choose "Edit code".
+* Click on the hamburger menu icon next to your current theme and choose "Edit code" from the drop-down menu.

 <img alt="Add Plausible to Shopify" src={useBaseUrl('img/add-custom-code-to-shopify.png')} />